Empirical Bayes When Estimation Precision Predicts Parameters: Model and proposed method

+\Copy{covariates}{Throughout, we focus on a setting without additional covariates $X_i$, returning to accommodating for covariates in the empirical application (\cref{sec:empirical}).
+Our methods generalize immediately to settings with covariates $X_i$---as long as $Y_i \mid X_i, \theta_i, \sigma_i \sim \Norm (\theta_i, \sigma_i^2)$---by treating $X_i$ symmetrically as $\sigma_i$.
+We focus on $\sigma_i$ since it is always present in heteroskedastic empirical Bayes settings, and it enters the likelihood of $Y_i$ unlike other covariates.} Likewise, for simplicity, we focus on a setting where $(Y_i, \theta_i, \sigma_i)$ are independently distributed: We briefly discuss dependence across $i$ in \cref{rmk:independence}.

-Under these assumptions, empirical Bayes methods are desirable for decision making: They approximate optimal but infeasible decision rules.
-To see this, consider a decision problem with loss function $L(\bdelta, \theta_{1:n})$ that evaluates an action $\bdelta$ at a vector of parameters $\theta_{1:n}$.
-The optimal decision---in terms of expected loss $\E_{P_0}[L(\cdot, \theta_{1:n}) \mid \sigma_{1:n}]$ over $(Y_i,\theta_i) \mid \sigma_i$---is the \emph{oracle Bayes decision rule} $\bdelta^\star$.
-At a realization $Y_{1:n}$, $\bdelta^\star$ chooses actions that minimize the posterior expected loss under the \emph{oracle prior} $P_0$: Unfortunately, $\bdelta^\star$ is infeasible since we do not know $P_0$.
+Under these assumptions, empirical Bayes methods are desirable for decision-making: They approximate optimal but infeasible decision rules.
+To see this, consider a decision problem with loss function $L(\bdelta, \theta_{1:n})$, which evaluates an action $\bdelta$ at a vector of parameters $\theta_{1:n}$.
+The optimal decision---in terms of expected loss $\E_{P_0}[L(\cdot, \theta_{1:n}) \mid \sigma_{1:n}]$ over $(Y_i,\theta_i) \mid \sigma_i$---chooses actions that minimize the posterior expected loss under prior $P_0$: For this reason, we refer to $\bdelta^\star$ as the oracle Bayes decision rule, and think of it as the Bayes decision rule for an oracle whose prior is $P_0$. $\bdelta^\star$ is infeasible since we do not know $P_0$.
 To remedy, empirical Bayes methods seek to approximate the oracle Bayes rule $\bdelta^\star$ .
-Naturally, one recipe for generating empirical Bayes decision rules is to plug an estimate $\hat P$ for $P_0$ into \eqref{eq:oracle_bayes}:\footnote{To emphasize the distinction between the true expectation with respect to the data-generating process \eqref{eq:eb_sampling} and a posterior mean taken with respect to some possibly estimated measure $\hat P$, we shall use $\E$ to refer to the former and $\PE$ to refer to the latter.
-Subscripts typically make the distinction clear as well. } For the leading decision problem where $L(\cdot, \cdot)$ is mean-squared error, the recipe \eqref{eq:empirical_bayes_rule} generates empirical Bayes posterior means---posterior means under $\hat P$.
-They are often referred to as \emph{shrinkage estimates}.\footnote{A complementary view of shrinkage estimation and compound decisions, dating to \citet{james1992estimation,robbins1956}, does not impose \eqref{eq:eb_sampling} and instead views $\theta_{1:n}$ as fixed or conditioned upon.
-In this paper, however, we do impose \eqref{eq:eb_sampling} and refer to empirical Bayes posterior means and shrinkage estimates interchangeably.}
+Naturally, one recipe is to plug an estimate $\hat P$ for $P_0$ into \eqref{eq:oracle_bayes}:\footnote{To emphasize the distinction between the true expectation with respect to the data-generating process \eqref{eq:eb_sampling} and a posterior mean taken with respect to some possibly estimated measure $\hat P$, we shall use $\E$ to refer to the former and $\PE$ to refer to the latter.
+Subscripts typically make the distinction clear as well. } For the decision problem where $L(\bdelta, \theta_{1:n}) = \frac{1}{n}\sum_ {i=1}^n (\delta_i - \theta_i)^2$ is mean-squared error, \eqref{eq:empirical_bayes_rule} generates empirical Bayes posterior means $\PE_{\hat P} [\theta_i \mid Y_i, \sigma_i]$, often referred to as shrinkage estimates \citep{james1992estimation,efron1973stein}.